playi/WonderPy/README.md

 # WonderPy

+WonderPy is a Python package providing an interface to the WonderWorkshop robots Dash, Dot, and Cue.
+It has fine-grained realtime access to all the robot's commands and sensors.
+There is a companion repository with tutorials and examples.

+To get the most out of WonderPy, you should already have a beginner-level comfort with python and the command-line.

+# Project Status
 [![Build status](https://travis-ci.org/playi/WonderPy.svg?master)](https://travis-ci.org/playi)

-This is an alpha-status project to bring realtime control of the WonderWorkshop robots to Python.
-To get the most out of this, you should already have a beginner-level comfort with python and the command-line.
-# Project Status
-At an "Alpha" release.
+WonderPy is current at an "Alpha" release.
 It's ready to be tried out by folks who are willing to live with a few more rough-edges than one would want, and ideally who can provide constructive criticism.

 Please see the ["Issues" in github](https://github.com/playi/WonderPy/issues) for an up-to-date list of known bugs and to-do items.

+* Command Categories:
+	* eyering
+	* head
+	* media
+	* monoLED
+	* body
+	* RGB
+	* accessory
+* Sensor Categories:
+	* accelerometer / gyroscope
+	* beacon
+	* buttons
+	* distance
+	* head angles
+	* pose
+	* speaker
+	* wheels

 # Setup
-## Prerequisites
+## Requirements
-1. MacOS
+1. macOS
 2. Familiarity with python and command-line tools

 ## Create a new python virtual environment